YangLi1/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 23)

-1. Stack: Stack allows for a last-in-first-out method
+1. Stack: Stack allows for a last-in-first-out method so use this to print the lines in reverse.
 2. List & Stack: in List multiple lines of input can be added at one time, then use Stack to remove the lines in reverse order
 3. List: read the first 42 lines and then get(i) each next line and see if blank.
 If blank then get(i) the blank line minus 42 and output.
 4. USet: USet does not allow duplicates.
 Read each line and before adding it use find(x) to see if the line has already been read.
 If it has do not add but if it has not then add.